Phase transitions in time complexity of Brownian circuits: Numerical Analysis of First Passage Time

 These simulations demonstrate that the design of a modular circuit crucially influences its dynamical behavior under Brownian motion.
 The existence and value of the critical rate $\gamma_c$ vary significantly across circuit types.
-In particular, a clear easy-hard transition appears in the Full Adder and the Product Adder, but not in the Precede Adder.
-Notably, at the transition point, all circuits that exhibit a transition share the universal scaling behavior, $\expval{\tau} = \order{N_g^2}$.
-This quadratic scaling is a signature of an underlying effective one-dimensional structure in their state-transition diagrams.
-In other words, although these adders differ in their local gate connectivity, the dominant transition path that governs computation time behaves as a one-dimensional chain, leading to the universal $N_g^2$ scaling at $\gamma_c$.
-In this sense, the Precede Adder exhibits an exceptional behavior that deviates from this universal trend, the implication of which will be discussed in the following section.
+In particular, a clear easy--hard transition appears in the full and the product adders, but not in the precede adder.
+Notably, at the transition point, all circuits that exhibit a transition share a universal scaling behavior, $\expval{\tau} = \order{N_g^2}$.
+This quadratic scaling is a signature of an underlying effective one-dimensional structure in state-transition diagrams.
+In other words, although these adders differ in their local gate connectivity, the dominant transition path that governs computation time behaves as a one-dimensional chain, leading to universal $N_g^2$ scaling at $\gamma_c$.
+In this sense, the precede adder exhibits exceptional behavior that deviates from this universal trend, the implication of which is discussed in the following section.